Thought Provoking

 Given the massive productivity gains on the horizon, and a potential for annual GDP growth to increase from 2 to potentially 4-6% (or much higher) over the next 50 years, per capita GDP could hit ~1M (assuming 5% annual growth for 50 years).
 A deflationary enough economy makes current nominal dollars go much further and I suspect current measures of GDP will be poor measures of economic well being.

 In this world, I believe there will be sufficient resources and abundance to afford UBI.
 Today, UBI might seem impractical due to economic constraints today, and indeed, ignoring spending constraints has led to disasters in countries like Argentina and Venezuela.
 But those constraints will gradually become less so.
+The abundance and wealth in this future society will create a generosity and greater willingness to redistribute, as this would create a better/safer society for all.

 A word of caution is necessary in recommending any specific solutions or premature action at a national scale that may be drastic or irreversible because much of the dynamics of this change and timing of technology breakthroughs is highly unpredictable.
 Debate and discussion are definitely called for.
 Point solutions for those hurt by the increasing income disparity need to be found.
 We must watch changes closely and make continued small policy changes this next decade.
 Even with strong AI technology advancement, the actual impact and adoption may be substantially slower given deliberate adoption lags and natural human resistance to change.